Non-Adiabatic Effects of Nuclear Motion in Quantum Transport of Electrons: A Self-Consistent Keldysh-Langevin Study: Applications

 \

 This section will also make use of the effective adiabatic potential (\ref{ueff}).
 Figure \ref{PotentialTemperatureDistribution} a) shows for the parameters selected that increasing the voltage has the effect of changing the number of minima that the potential has.
 For a voltage of $V = 0$, the effective potential takes the form of a double potential as seen in figure \ref{PotentialTemperatureDistribution} a).
+The second potential arises via a combination of the original pinning potential $U(x)$ (the RHS potential) and the adiabatic force $F$.
+Our choice of positive $\lambda$ and non-zero $h_{0}$ means that an additional potential forms in the negative regions of the $x$-axis (a positive non-zero value for $h_{0}$ will mean that the adiabatic force occurs for negative $x$-values as the energy level $h$ is shifted relative to $x = 0$).
 Increasing the voltage results in the formation of a central minima and the effective potential turns into a triple potential, an example of which is provided in figure \ref{PotentialTemperatureDistribution} a) for a voltage of $V = 0.17$.
 Increasing the voltage further sees the effective potential morph into a single potential as the central potential dominates.
 Figure \ref{PotentialTemperatureDistribution} b) shows, for the parameters selected, the relative effective temperatures as a function of position.
-By comparing figure \ref{PotentialTemperatureDistribution} a) and b), we see a uniform temperature profile across the potential (the temperature is the background bath temperature in accordance with the Fluctuation-Dissipation theorem) where, upon increasing the voltage, we see that the central minima achieves relatively higher effective temperatures compared to its neighbouring wells.
+By comparing figure \ref{PotentialTemperatureDistribution} a) and b), we see a uniform temperature profile across the potential (the temperature is the background bath temperature in accordance with the fluctuation-dissipation theorem) where, upon increasing the voltage, we see that the central minima achieves relatively higher effective temperatures compared to its neighbouring wells.

 \

 We now analyse the motion of a classical degree of freedom $x(t)$ according to a Langevin description.
 Figure \ref{SwitchingTrajectory} a) and b) show a simple Langevin trajectory $x(t)$ as a function of time: in a) the simulation is performed in the limit of $V = 0$ and b) considers a trajectory for $V = 0.17$.
 Interpreting this in terms of our effective potentials and our effective temperatures, figure \ref{SwitchingTrajectory} a) corresponds to a double potential with a uniform temperature profile as seen in figure \ref{PotentialTemperatureDistribution} a) and b) for $V = 0$ and figure \ref{SwitchingTrajectory} b) corresponds to those profiles of voltage $V = 0.17$.